What is a sales funnel, how does it work, and how do you use it to generate more sales?

 - Get more emails from people – what information do people want that they will trade their email address for?

 - Sell more stuff.
 Remember, when someone has made a purchase, they are in a purchasing frame of mind and will much more easily buy something else.
-So what else can you sell them as soon as they have made the first purchase?
+What else can you sell them as soon as they have made the first purchase?

 - Implement changes, track effectiveness, and start over.
 Continue to do this pretty much forever.